tradingview/rest_integrations_docs/source/trading/Authentification.rst

 authorization option) must be unique.
 On the TradingView side, all OAuth secrets are kept in a special high-security secret vault.
 Security audits are performed regularly.

-.. important:: The token is updated asynchronously and takes some time.
+.. important:: The token is refreshed asynchronously and takes some time.
 Therefore, the broker's server must accept requests with the old access token until requests come with the new token.
 After that, the old token can be invalidated.

 .. _oauth2-implicit-flow: